 The “motivational speaker” phrase comes up again and again.
 I’ve decided that it is either strange compliment or a weak critique.
 Mostly, I think it is how people come to peace with Joel, because in their hearts, they know something is wrong with what he is doing.
 It’s almost like an admission that he’s a sub-par pastor because he’s really acting as a motivational speaker.
 Or they are excusing him from his pastoral mandates because he has intentionally decided not to be a pastor.
 So he’s immune from critique by the discernment crowd because, well, he’s not really a pastor, he’s a motivational speaker.

 The problem with letting him skate by as a mere “motivational speaker” is that it belies what the man says about himself, and by extension, his wife.
 Driving by Lakewood regularly, I am reminded that both Osteens are clearly labeled “Pastors” on their signage.
-So it is Joel who calls himself and Victoria “Pastor”.
+So it is Joel and Victoria who have chosen to go by the title “Pastor”.

 From those words, you certainly get the impression the guy thinks pretty highly of God’s Word and intends to preach it.
 Yet, his supporters and critics alike think of him as a motivational speaker.
 Well, which is it?
 What gives?